aberlanas/SMX-SOX/Unit03-FileSystems/Unit03-Task06-A-Night-AtTheOpera.md

 Code a Shell Script in GNU/LinuX that add the users and grous needed to configure the environment.
 Explain the lines of the script which set the password for the users in a *unattended* way.

+For each *user* and *group*, the script must check if they are already created, showing a custom message with the info about the user skipping.

 \newpage

 ACT I : Overture